outofink/outofink.xyz/README.md

 outofinksoftware.com
 ====================

-The Out of Ink Software website
+The Out of Ink Software website (BETA)